 Young Urbanist membership to the Academy is granted following the completion of an application form, including a statement of interest and details on course information or employment.
 Successful applicants will receive an invitation to join from the Membership Committee.
-Membership to the Academy as a Young Urbanist is open to anyone under the age of 35 years (exceptions are open to consideration).
+Membership to the Academy as a Young Urbanist is open to anyone under the age of 35 years.

 All membership fees are payable annually in advance.